 Dr Gareth J O Evans, Senior Lecturer: the regulation of neuronal function by protein phosphorylation.

-Professor Ian A Graham, Director of the Centre for Novel Agricultural Products (CNAP), and Weston Chair of Biochemical Genetics: regulation of processes associated with seed germination and discovering and improving the production of high value chemicals in plants.
+Professor Ian A Graham, Head of Department and Weston Chair of Biochemical Genetics: regulation of processes associated with seed germination and discovering and improving the production of high value chemicals in plants.

 Professor George L Kellett, Emeritus: the regulation of intestinal nutrient absorption.